usydnlp/IJCAI_VLPMs/README.md

 Input Encoding - Raw V/L Input
 </h2>

 The pretraining process and downstream tasks normally reply on pairwise image-text corpus.
 Most VLPMs adopt the *single sentence (as **raw input for language**)* that aligns with the corresponding *single image (as **raw input for vision**)*, such as in the VisualBert (Li et al., 2019).
-Some specialized VLPMs apply *multiple sentences* that are semantically related to the corresponding image, e.g., the VLPM for Visual Dialogue Task (Wang et al., 2020) and the VLPM under multi-lingual settings (Fei et al., 2021), or apply *multiple images*, such as for the Vision Language Naviation (VLN) task (Majumdar et al., 202).
-Porvided below is the examples for the V/L raw input in the existing VLPMs.
+Some specialized VLPMs apply *multiple sentences* that are semantically related to the corresponding image, e.g., the VLPM for Visual Dialogue Task (Wang et al., 2020) and the VLPM under multi-lingual settings (Fei et al., 2021), or apply *multiple images*, such as for the Vision Language Navigation (VLN) task (Majumdar et al., 202).
+Provided below is the examples for the V/L raw input in the existing VLPMs.

 <p align="center"><img src="https://github.com/usydnlp/Fantastic_VLPMs/blob/main/img/rawinput.png" alt="V/L Raw Input" width="900"/></p>